European Partners implementing Action Plans

 Dr. Schmidt has been involved in a number of projects funded by the European Commission, among others EFFORTI, STAGES, PRAGES, WHIST, SS-ERC and MORE2.

-Horizon 2020 research projects deserve the best communication strategy and that is why Sparks & Co have entered the DIAGORAS project as Communication and Dissemination partner.
+Horizon 2020 research projects deserve the best communication strategy and that is why Sparks & Co have entered the STARBIOS2 project as Communication and Dissemination partner.

 Its activities range from creating a visual identity for a project, creating the right communication materials – cleverly targeted to reach the designated audiences – designing and regularly updating the project’s website, handling press relations, developing a social media strategy to best suit the project needs and measuring research outcomes impact.